Easy Guide To Taking A Cutting | Hyalite Australia

 Easy Guide To Taking A Cutting

-Taking plant cuttings is a great skill to have, and it allows you to keep your favourite strains of a plant going and save you some money.
-Taking cuttings has always been thought of as something hard, even scary – but that's a myth.
-It is relatively easy to take cuttings of most plants.
+Taking plant cuttings is a great skill to have, it lets you keep your favourite strains of a plant going indefinitely, and it saves you some serious cash compared to buying new stock every time.
+Taking cuttings has always been thought of as something hard, even scary, but that's a myth.
+It's relatively easy to take cuttings of most plants once you know what's actually going on beneath the surface.
 Follow our five easy steps below, and you'll be away laughing.

 3 – Gently transfer your cutting